geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 Integration/Mock
 ^^^^^^^^^^^^^^^^

-Tests that excercise a component by that must integrate with another component to operate.
+Tests that exercise a component by that must integrate with another component to operate.
 In GeoServer these are tests that somehow mock up the dependencies for the component under test either by creating it directly or via a mocking library.